 Given the extensive period of closure, schools are not required to adjust calendars.
 However,

 Meals for Children

-How can students access meals while schools are closed?
+How can students access meals while schools are closed (2019-20 academic year)?

 Pennsylvania sought and received approvals from the Federal government to allow schools the option to distribute meals to children age 18 and under at no cost while schools are closed.
 Districts/schools that want to act on this Federal approval must apply to PDE.
 PDE continues to expedite approvals.
 Districts/schools may utilize essential staff to ensure students have access to meals.
 Although not required, participating schools are strongly encouraged to continue distributing and/or delivering school meals during breaks.

 The Pennsylvania Department of Agriculture offers a list of resources that provide information on how to access and obtain emergency food assistance in communities across the state.

 Pennsylvania Department of Human Resources website to find a food pantry near you.